Wedge/wedge/README.md

 Nah, just kidding, it's a pretty innocent package that's hardly going to hit the headlines, ever.
 Still, it represents about 8 man-years of work from skilled and very dedicated developers.
-And it's software to be proud of.
+And it's software to be proud of, that still works fine over ten years later.
 Hopefully, it will make your lives a bit less unbearable.

 Installing from the GitHub repo
 -------------------------------